paketo-buildpacks/go-build/rfcs/0000-buildpack-yml-to-env-var.md

 ### Deprecation Strategy
-In order to facilitate a smooth transition from `buildpack.yml`, the buildpack should will support both configuration options with environment variables taking priority or `buildpack.yml` until the 1.0 release of the buildpack.
+In order to facilitate a smooth transition from `buildpack.yml`, the buildpack will support both configuration options with environment variables taking priority or `buildpack.yml` until the 1.0 release of the buildpack.
 The buildpack will detect whether or not the application has a `buildpack.yml` and print a warning message which will include links to documentation on how to